-Online applications to magnet schools will be available online beginning November 2020 through January 31, 2021 EXTENDED DEADLINE: FEBRUARY 7, 2021 Students may select up to two magnet schools.
+Online applications to magnet schools will be available online beginning November through January.
+Students may select up to two magnet schools.

 Students must meet GPA and test score eligibility in order to be qualified to apply to a magnet program.
 Students applying to a magnet program must meet the following eligibility:

-Exception: For all Talented & Gifted schools and Townview Science and Engineering, 80% grade point average in in core subjects (Reading/Language Arts, Math, Science and Social Studies) See the Magnet Schools page for a list of schools
+Exception: For all Talented & Gifted schools and Townview Science and Engineering, 80% cumulative grade point average See the Magnet Programs page for a list of schools

 Note: Students who do not have Dallas ISD test scores can provide norm-referenced test scores.
 Click here to view a list of approved tests.
 If your test is not listed, please contact the applying school for approval of test.

 Applicants who meet the minimum GPA and test score requirements are eligible to move forward to the on-campus assessment process.
 The assessment will be scheduled once eligibility has been met and all other required documents have been submitted online.

 Magnet Campuses will conduct in-person assessments during this year's choice application season that begins in November and runs through January.
 Campuses should follow all district policies in ensuring safety for all while conducting on-campus assessments.

 - Copy of student’s most recent report card (for all students applying to grades 2nd - 12th)

 - Dallas ISD MAP Scores or any Norm referenced test scores (for all students applying to grades 2nd - 12th)